-Satellite images and tracking maps of Tropical Depression Linfa 2021, September 2 - 4.
-Max wind speed 55km/h.
+Satellite images, weather maps and tracks of Tropical Storm Linfa 2021, September 1 - 4.
+Max wind speed 65km/h.

 17W is located 2165 km southeast of Misawa, Japan, and has moved north-northwestward at 6 km/h (3 knots) over the past 6 hours.